grandimam/java/docs/src/chapter_8.md

 }
 ```

-### Inheritance
+## Inheritance

-Inheritance enables us to reuse existing code or extending an existing type.
-A call can inherit another class and multiple inheritance.
+Inheritance is a concept in which the properties of the parent class is inherited by the child class.
+It enables extending and reusing of code.
+Inheritance is applied using class and interface and can be of multiple types - single, multilevel, hierarchical, and multiple.

-When a class inherits another class or interface, it not only inherits the members but also their type.
+Class only supports single inheritance.
+A subclass inherting a class can inherit all public, protected instance fields and methods.
+Static fields and methods don't comply to the traditional rules of inheritance.
+Subclass cannot inherit static fields or methods but instead access them using Class prefix.
+A subclass cannot access a private instance field / method, but can access final instance field or method but cannot override it.

 ```java
 public interface Car {